tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 When you crit with a natural 20 using this weapon, you deal crit damage instead of normal damage if you hit with this weapon again during your next turn.

 **Quirk:** Has taste for red meat.

 ---

+#### Bonecrushing Hammer

+Any Bludgeoning Weapon

+This weapon’s die type improves by one step when dealing damage to skeletons and any other creatures that are composed entirely or mostly of bare bones (liches, particularly worm-eaten wights, animated skulls, bone golems and the like).
+So, if a warhammer normally does d8 damage per level in your hands, it does d10 damage per level against bony foes.

+**Quirk:** Grimmer than a depressed dwarven gravedigger in the rain.

+---